LukaszCiaston-coder/Contact-REST-API/readme.md

 - **URL Parameters:** `{contactId} - Contact ID`
 - **Response:**
   200 OK - If the contact is found
-  404 Not Found - If the contact is not found or an invalid ID is provided
+  403 Forbidden - User is attempting to access a contact that does not belong to them 404 Not Found - If the contact is not found or an invalid ID is provided

 ### 3. Add New Contact